jtbellah/adthrive-quick-video-setup-tool/README.md

-# AdThrive Quick Video Setup Tool ⚡️ (v2.0)
+# AdThrive Quick Video Setup Tool ⚡️

-This tool allows you to quickly complete the initial video setup for our publishers (*yay!* 🎉).
+This tool allows you to quickly complete the initial video setup for our publishers (_yay!_ 🎉).

 ## Usage

-***NOTE:*** This guide assumes you know how to create new properties in the JW Player dashboard.
+**_NOTE:_** This guide assumes you know how to create new properties in the JW Player dashboard.

 **1.** Log in to the [JW Player Dashboard](https://dashboard.jwplayer.com/#/welcome "JW Player Dashboard") and create a new property for the site that is being setup with video.